-A duct tape can be beneficial during your survival.
-Maybe it is underrated because there are really so many survival uses of duct tape.
+Duct tape can be beneficial during your survival.
+Maybe it is underrated because there are really so many survival uses of duct tape — this guy is a real multi-tool.
 You can use it as a part of a first aid kit or use it to repair your survival gear.
-This is a pro tip to put at least a small roll of duct tape in your bug out bag.
+This is a pro tip to put at least a small roll of duct tape in your bug-out bag.
 It is very light.

-Your bug out location can be a perilous place.
+Your bug-out location can be a perilous place.
 If there is even a small chance of air pollution, you should put a gas mask in your bug-out bag.
 Using a gas mask is very important because breathing contaminated air can cause immediate death or serious health issues.
-We do not know exactly which one is worse in terms of survival on your own.
-So the gas mask is a must-have like MIRA saferty or Parcel Distribution.
+We do not know exactly which one is worse in terms of survival on our own.
+So the gas mask is a must-have like MIRA safety or Parcel Distribution.
 Do your research, and do not forget about buying filters for your mask.